ashleydavis/highstock-yahoo-demo/README.md

 For this example code I started with the [Highstock async loading demo](http://www.highcharts.com/stock/demo/lazy-loading).
 I also incorporated elements of the [candlestick and volume demo](http://www.highcharts.com/stock/demo/candlestick-and-volume).

-There are [many other demos](http://www.highcharts.com/stock/demo) of Highstock that give a good undestanding of its full capabilities.
+There are [many other demos](http://www.highcharts.com/stock/demo) of Highstock that give a good understanding of its full capabilities.
 Highstock also has good [docs](http://www.highcharts.com/docs) and an [API](http://api.highcharts.com/highstock) reference.
-Read these docs for a full understand of Highstock.
+Read these docs for a full understanding of Highstock.

 The basic setup for Highstock is quite simple.
 Use jQuery to get the element that will contain the chart and call the `highcharts` function.
 Pass in the options to configure the chart and provide data: